Start Here

 If you are new to downtown revitalization or trying to reset direction, start with Post #1 and read in order.

-Option 2: Jump to What You Are Facing
+Option 2: Jump to What You Are Facing Right Now

-The Seven-Step Arc This Series Follows
+The 7-Step Arc This Series Follows

-The posts align around seven recurring steps:
+The posts align around seven recurring stages:

 Understand what downtown is right now